 Unripe green papaya is rich in latex and a chemical called papain, which can cause adverse effects in pregnant women, including uterine contractions that may induce labor.
 Therefore, you should avoid consuming any form of unripe or raw papaya during your pregnancy.

-It is essential to understand the safety implications of eating unripe or raw papaya during pregnancy and why it is not advised.
+It is essential to understand the safety implications of eating unripe or raw papaya during healthy pregnancy and why it is not advised.
 So let’s talk about it!

 Covered in this Article:

 Unripe papaya fruit has a green peel that distinguishes it from the orange or yellow ripe fruit.
 However, unripe, semi-ripe, and raw papaya contain a significant amount of latex, which holds a chemical called papain.